mermaid-js/mermaid/docs/theming.md

 The following are a list of **Deployable themes**, sample `%%init%%` directives and `initialize` calls.

 1.  **base**- Designed to be modified, as the name implies it is supposed to be used as the base for making custom themes.

-1. **base**- Designed to be modified, as the name implies it is supposed to be used as the base for making custom themes.
+2.  **forest**- A theme full of light greens that is easy on the eyes.

-1. **forest**- A theme full of light greens that is easy on the eyes.
+3.  **dark**- A theme that would go well with other dark-colored elements.

-1. **dark**- A theme that would go well with other dark-colored elements.
+4.  **default**- The default theme for all diagrams.

-1. **default**- The default theme for all diagrams.
+5.  **neutral**- The theme to be used for black and white printing.

 ## Site-wide Themes